agschwender/go-local/README.md

 $ make build
 ```

-This will recompile the executable with your changes and restart the application.
+This will recompile the executable with your changes and restart the application if `AUTORELOAD` is enabled.

 ### Dependencies